os-climate/osc-geo-h3grid-srv/docs/README-example.md

 This will create a visualization of the data in the interpolated dataset created in prior steps.
 It will generate the visualization based on the resolution 7 h3 grid (hexagons with area of approximately 5 km^2), and will use a blue colour scale.

 This will create an output file at `./tmp/flood_depth_10_year_belgium.html` contianing the visualization.
 This file can be viewed with any internet browser.

+This will take about a minute to run.

 ~~~
 DATABASE_DIR="./tmp" ;